-Thomas Reynolds returns to Oporto and sets up Thomas Reynolds & Son, a port, cork, olive oil and wool export business, before moving to the Alentejo to focus on cork production.
+Thomas Reynolds returns to Oporto and sets up Thomas Reynolds & Son, a port, cork, olive oil, honey and wool export business, before moving to the Alentejo to focus on cork production.

 Reynolds’ become tenants at Mouchão, one of many dozens of properties where they harvest cork.
 Thomas’s son Robert, takes over the running of the business.